stopatinfinity/IceMan/README.md

 # IceMan - Oil Digging Game in C++ with OpenGL
 This is a school project in a group of 2 from CS 30: Advanced Programming in C++ at El Camino College, taught by Professor Solomon Russell.

+A detailed specification can be viewed on the file Iceman.pdf under the repository